Enjoy Free U.S. Shipping On Orders Over $75

 The core tack you need for different styles of English riding are similar, though there are some differences between them.
 Here’s what you need to know.

 With dressage, horses are minimally tacked.
-A traditional English saddle is used to allow the rider better control with more support while riding the horse.
+A traditional English saddle is used to allow the rider better control with more support while riding the horse, and dressage girth holds it securely in place.
 There are dressage saddles available, though you can use an all-purpose saddle.
 The saddle pad must be a solid color and plain, generally white or a dark color.
 A black bridle is used, though brown may be acceptable as well, with a snaffle bit.
 Stirrup leathers should match the saddle color.

 Hunter and jumper competitions require conservative and tasteful tack, though Hunter is generally a bit more formal.
 Saddles are usually close contact saddles, and the girth should match.
 A white square saddle pad is used for jumpers and schooling, where a white shaped pad is used for showing in the hunters.